Daily Activities

 • Rubbing eyes, face, and ears

 When considering if your baby is ready for sleep, consider how long ago their last feed and sleep was.
-If your baby is happy and interactive during wake times, they have likely had enough sleep.
+If your baby is happy and interactive during wake times, it's likely they had enough sleep.

 Night waking is still normal at this age, and babies are not expected to sleep through the night for long periods until after 6 months.
 All babies develop differently, and most babies will still wake for a feed over night until 12 months.